xrrhythmsuk/xruk-player/assets/tunes/more-breaks.md

 * **Progressive Karla** originally comes from **Drum & Bass** (it was the Progressive Break – missing our last bar – before it got Karla-fied)
 * The **Wolf Break** originally comes from **Afoxé**
 * The **Whistle Break** in Samba Reggae originally comes from the RoR tune **Sheffield Samba Reggae**
 * The **Tam Line** break replaces the older idea of every tune being allowed to have a short break as well as 1/2/3/Call.
-The Samba Reggae short break (Clave) eventually became a general break with the old “short” sign that it still has, and other tunes’ short breaks either became Tam Line breaks (e.g. Afoxé and Custard) or an extra numbered break if there was one free (e.g. Funk 2, Ragga 2, possibly Bhangra 3?)
+The Samba Reggae short break (Clave) eventually became a general break with the old “short” sign that it still has, and other tunes’ short breaks either became Tam Lines (e.g. Afoxé, Custard) or an extra numbered break (e.g. Funk 2)

-It can be helpful when playing with RoR bands to know which material we have in common – even if it’s often signed and played a little differently, it’s most of it.
+It can be helpful when playing with RoR bands to know which material we have in common – even if it’s often signed and played a little differently, it’s still mostly the same.
 Here are the things we know that *don’t* come from the RoR network:
 * **4 Hits**, **8 Hits**, **X Break** from the **Core Breaks**
 * **Broccoli**, **Capped Karla**, **Conga/Little Cat**, **Bunny Ears** from **More Breaks**
 * **7 Break** and **Butterfly Break** from **Bhangra**